prsigma/CellProphet/README.md

 **IMPORTANT NOTE**: For servers with cuda lower than 11.7, consider upgrading cuda or install ```pytorch``` with cpu version.

 ## Input data
-TRIGON accepts the following data as input:
+CellProphet accepts the following data as input:
 - **scRNA-seq data**: a `.csv` file in which rows represent cells and columns represent genes, or a custom ```.h5ad``` file provided by the user.
 - **Pseudotime for each cell**: a `.csv` file represents the pseudotime calculated for each cell, or the pseudotime included in the user-provided ```.h5ad``` file.
 Users can define their own pseudotime calculation methods.
 For reference, we provide several commonly used pseudotime calculation methods:
     - [Slingshot](https://bioconductor.org/packages/release/bioc/html/slingshot.html)